intel-ctrlsys/sensys-doc/Home.md

 *indicates areas of development

 ### Documentation
-Detailed documentation on the design of ORCM itself is under development on the [ORCM wiki page](https://github.com/open-mpi/orcm/wiki).
+Detailed documentation on the design of ORCM itself is under development on the [ORCM developer page](https://github.com/open-mpi/orcm/wiki/Developer).

 ### Getting and using ORCM